-Kofi Annan, the former UN chief, will meet members of Myanmar's federal government in Yangon to try and mend ties between Buddhists and the minority Rohingya.
+Kofi Annan, the former UN chief, will meet members of Myanmar's federal government in Yangon to try to mend ties between Buddhists and the minority Rohingya.

 Annan has been appointed to lead a commission to investigate a communal conflict pitting the ethnic Rakhine Buddhists against Myanmar's Rohingya Muslim minority.